ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/animations/introduction_to_animations.md

 *   Declaring a variable, `--duration`, and gives it the value of two seconds.
 *   Sets the `duration` to the var `--duration`'s value.
 *   Calculates the delay applied to each element with that meets the selector `.card`.
-    1. The [length()` extension](../../../../documentation/components/reference/amp-animation.md#css-length()-extension) calculates how many `.card` elements were selected
+    1. The [`length()` extension](../../../../documentation/components/reference/amp-animation.md#css-length()-extension) calculates how many `.card` elements were selected
     1. The length then subtracts each `.card`'s [index()](../../../../documentation/components/reference/amp-animation.md#css-index()-extension)
     1. The resulting value is multiplied by the var `--duration`
     1. The final total is applied in seconds to that element's delay
 *   The animation is applied to each element individually so that the cards are shuffled one after another instead of all at the same time.

-Open is in the [AMP playground](http://amp.dev/?url=http%3A%2F%2Flocalhost%3A8084%2Fdocumentation%2Fguides-and-tutorials%2Fdevelop%2Fanimations%2Fintroduction_to_animations.example.1.html%3Fformat%3Dwebsites&format=websites) and add more [`amp-img`](../../../../documentation/components/reference/amp-img) elements to test this behavior.
+Open the animation in the AMP playground and add more [`amp-img`](../../../../documentation/components/reference/amp-img) elements to test this behavior.

 ### Look great, everywhere